cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 {% badge /img/badges/leonard-kleinrock-dissertation.png 140 https://www.lk.cs.ucla.edu/data/files/Kleinrock/Information%20Flow%20in%20Large%20Communication%20Nets.pdf %}

-Most sources agree that the internet was created in the 1960s by [ARPANET](https://en.wikipedia.org/wiki/ARPANET), a research project supported by the [DARPA](https://en.wikipedia.org/wiki/DARPA) agency in the United States.[^2]
+Most sources agree that the internet was created in the 1960s by [ARPANET](https://en.wikipedia.org/wiki/ARPANET), a research project supported by the [DARPA](https://en.wikipedia.org/wiki/DARPA) agency of the United States.[^2]
 The concept of "the internet" itself dates back to the first paper about packet switching written in 1961 by the american engineer [Leonard Kleinrock](https://www.lk.cs.ucla.edu/index.html).
 In his PhD thesis titled “[Information Flow in Large Communication Nets](https://historyofinformation.com/detail.php?id=788),” he proposed **a network of computers** that could send data to each other.
 That's exactly what the modern internet does at its core!

 The internet and the web, while often used interchangeably, refer to different concepts.
-The internet is the global network of interconnected computers that can communicate with each other by agreeing to use some kind of protocol.
+The internet is the global network of interconnected computers that can communicate with each other by agreeing on using the same **data transfer protocol**.
 For example, the [Internet Protocol (IP)](https://en.wikipedia.org/wiki/Internet_Protocol) is the most used to transmit data across the internet.
-Here the sense of "global" is key, as it transcends geographical barriers between countries (a more restrictive version is called "intranet" instead).[^4]
+Here the sense of "global" is key, as it transcends geographical barriers between countries (a more restrictive version of the internet is called "intranet" instead).[^4]

 The internet is built thanks to physical infrastructure [like submarine cables](http://thescienceexplorer.com/technology/our-wi-fi-world-internet-still-depends-undersea-cables), which are crucial for its operation.
 The web, on the other hand, refers to the information that can be accessed through the internet.